 NOTE / WARNING: Wood dust can cause different allergic reactions, such as; eye, respiratory & skin irriations.
 Be sure to take precautions when working with wood; always wear protective equipment.Always use eye & ear protection, respirators/dust mask & skin protection.

-WOODSHOP SAFETY RULES: (Woodworking can be a safe and enjoyable hobby/career; if these 10basic safety rules are followed, along with common sense applied.
-Always use caution.)
+WOODSHOP SAFETY RULES: Woodworking can be a safe and enjoyable hobby/career if these 10 basic safety rules (along with common sense) are followed.
+Always use caution.

 WEAR APPROPRIATE CLOTHING...avoid loose-fitting clothing & remove jewelry, such as necklaces and/or bracelets.